meixuan-stephanie/Taxonomy-of-Faults-in-Deep-Learning-Related-Jobs/README.md

 *This summary includes three parts:*
 * A description of DL faults which is introduced in this README file
 * Wrong code associated with mentioned DL faults
-* Corrected code derived from false version(Please note that the last two parts are written separately in an independent file for your convenience to check)
+* Corrected code derived from false version(Please note that the last two parts are written separately in an independent file for your convenience to check code specifically)

 ## **Part I: Possible Faults Occured in DL Systems** ##